Anttek-io/grigory/README.md

 > Just add `AUTH_DB_URL` environment variable that points to your main Django database.
 > After that Grigory will use your main Django database for authentication.

-#### If you find this project useful, please consider giving it a star.

 ---

 ## How it works